Album of the Month Archive

 For those that know the music of Dave Ellis & Boo Howard this album is expectations fulfilled.
 And that’s how to take ‘Facebook Friend’ – let it connect with you on whichever level reaches you and you’ll find a ‘friendship’ you’ll want to continue.
 Find ‘Facebook Friend’ here: www.daveandboo.com

-September 2015 Album of the Month: ‘Watershed' Phillip Henry & Hannah Martin
+September 2015: ‘Watershed' Phillip Henry & Hannah Martin

 There’s an essential and enduring beauty seeping through the music of Phillip Henry and Hannah Martin.
 It’s driven by an inventive composing style that lifts their work way above the ordinary into realms not readily reached by many.
 Their latest album ‘Watershed’ offers all that one would expect of this original duo, the difference is this time the compositions come with distinct and diverse approaches that encapsulate the watershed theme.
 As the ‘Watershed’ cover states: “A time of decision.
 A moment of change.
 Turning point.”
 And that’s precisely the feeling this album generates.
 It’s so strong you can touch it.
 Again, their musical span strides across folk to blues, country to Americana, blending and fusing each in a way that delivers a result that’s seamless and wholly integrated.
 Again, Henry’s multi-layered instrumentation forms perfectly around Martin’s beguiling vocals.
 The themes on ‘Watershed’ explore those moments in time that make a difference, to those immediately affected or the wider impact on friends, family, places and communities.